htmw/SpotCheckAI/README.md

 ### Front End

-Available on the web at: [insert website link here]
+Available on the web at: https://raleung2-capstone-spotcheckai.web.app/home

 To Install Locally: